hummingbot/hummingbot-site/docs/blog/posts/2019-01-crypto-trading-guide-for-nontechnical/index.md

 ---
-type: "blog"
-title: "A non-technical crypto trader's guide to python and algo trading"
-description: ""
-author: "coinalpha"
 date: 2019-01-29
-image: "./cover.jpeg"
-tags: ["trading concepts", "market making", "arbitrage"]
-level: "Beginner"
-rank: 10
+authors:
+  - coinalpha
+categories:
+  - Market making
+  - Guides
 ---

 In our previous post, we put together some helpful trading and finance-related resources for **developers** who want to dip their toes into crypto algo trading.
 On the flip side, this post aims to be a good resource for **traders** who have trading experience but little to no programming skills.

 This post is also intended to be a "live" document, that we will update regularly with thoughtfully-selected readings and learning resources that we come across.

 ### Manual trading vs. algo trading

 #### What is algo trading?
-As discussed in [our previous post](https://www.hummingbot.io/blog/2019-01-beginner-crypto-trader/), algo trading is the process of using computer programs to automatically execute trades based on a predefined set of rules, called algorithms, with the goal to generate profits at high speed and high frequency.
+As discussed in [our previous post](../2019-01-beginner-crypto-trader/index.md), algo trading is the process of using computer programs to automatically execute trades based on a predefined set of rules, called algorithms, with the goal to generate profits at high speed and high frequency.

 Due to its low barrier to entry from easily accessible exchange APIs, sufficient supplies of free tutorials and documents, reasonable hardware requirements, and an around-the-clock market, algo trading in crypto is attracting more people than ever who are interested in and curious about how this all works.